sridharanpalanisamy/Task-2-Portfolio-Webpage/README.md

 ## 📄 License
 This project is open-source under the MIT License.
 You are free to use, modify, and distribute it for learning and personal projects.

-✨ Designed & Developed by Sridharan Palanisamy
+✨ Designed & Developed by Sridharan P